Ballyclough House: Location

 Ballyclough House is located in the townland of Ballyclough in the north east of County Cork, Ireland.
-It lies between the villages of Kilworth, to the east and Glanworth, to the west, with the River Funshion on its southern boundary.
+It lies between the villages of Kilworth, to the east, and Glanworth, to the west, with the River Funshion on its southern boundary.
 The townland of Ballyclough is in the Civil Parish of Glanworth, in the Barony of Fermoy.
 It comprises approximately 687 acres corresponding with the former Ballyclough Estate.

 History

 1588 - Ballyclough was first mentioned by Grove White as being included in the grant of lands to Arthur Hyde.

 1669 - Sir Nicholas Purdon was granted a large part of north Cork, including Ballyclough.
 Sir Nicholas's daughter Jane married Redmond Barry, the MacAdam Barry of Lisnagar, Rathcormac, a descendent of William de Barry.
 She subsequently inherited Ballyclough.

 1734 - Ballyclough passed through several generations of the male line of the Barry family, including Redmond Barry, High Sheriff of Co.
 Cork in 1734, whose daughter Mary Catherine married St. Leger St. Leger, the 1st Viscount Doneraile second creation.

 1812 - It was inherited by Major General Henry Greene Barry, High Sheriff of Cork 1821.
-Married to Phoebe, née Drought they had thirteen children, including Redmond Barry.
+Married to Phoebe, née Drought they had thirteen children, including Sir Redmond Barry.
 Their eldest son Capt.
 James J. P. MacAdam Barry inherited Ballyclough in 1838.
 His brother Capt.
 St. Leger Barry inherited in 1881.

 1888 - James Robert Bury, grand-nephew of St. Leger Barry, inherited Ballyclough and took the additional name Barry by licence.
 He was High Sheriff of Cork, 1910, a Major in the British army and was appointed Officer, OBE.
 In 1901 the Irish Census lists the house as being occupied by his mother, Anna Maria, her second husband Capt.
 James Broadley RN and six servants.
 Sometime between 1911, when the Census shows Bury-Barry, his wife Judith née Ringrose Voase, their daughter and six servants in residence, and 1920, the family moved to Elvington Hall, Yorkshire and the house was used as a military garrison by the British.

 1920 - The house was set alight by the IRA.
 The house and the estate were then acquired by the Irish Land Commission who divided the estate and partially demolished the house.